-Fig. 2: Evolution of frequencies of usage of "Twitter", "Deep Learning" and "Machine Learning" keywords in the text of the ACM SIGIR papers of the period 2003-2017.
+Fig. 2.
+Evolution of frequencies of usage of "Twitter", "Deep Learning" and "Machine Learning" keywords in the text of the ACM SIGIR papers of the period 2003-2017.

-Fig. 3: Evolution of frequencies of usage of "Text Classification", "Evaluation", "Language Models", "Personalization", "Relevance Feedback" and "Recommender Systems", keywords in ACM SIGIR papers in the period 2003-2017.
+Fig. 3.
+Evolution of frequencies of usage of "Text Classification", "Evaluation", "Language Models", "Personalization", "Relevance Feedback" and "Recommender Systems", keywords in ACM SIGIR papers in the period 2003-2017.

-data-centered and information processing aspects - keywords such as "Language Models", "Text Classification" and "Evaluation" were preponderant - whereas in later years the focus progressively shifted towards user behavior and user-system interaction - in this case the most common keywords are "Personalization", "Relevance Feedback", "Query Reformulation" and "Recommender Systems" (Figure 3).
+Another relevant aspect is that in the initial years of the period we have analyzed, the main focus of IR research was on system-oriented topics, including data-centered and information processing aspects - keywords such as "Language Models", "Text Classification" and "Evaluation" were preponderant - whereas in later years the focus progressively shifted towards user behavior and user-system interaction - in this case the most common keywords are "Personalization", "Relevance Feedback", "Query Reformulation" and "Recommender Systems" (Fig. 3).

-It is interesting to note that a crucial disruptive topic appeared in 2015: "Deep Learning" which strengthened the "Machine Learning" topic already present in the previous years, even though it was not as central as it is nowadays (Figure 3).
+It is interesting to note that a crucial disruptive topic appeared in 2015: "Deep Learning" which strengthened the "Machine Learning" topic already present in the previous years, even though it was not as central as it is nowadays (Fig. 3).